dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/Configured-by-Puppet/README.md

 3. Using vADC UI and CLI, as necessary, you configure vADC cluster as your appication requires.
 4. Once the above is in place, you run [`genNodeConfig`](https://forge.puppet.com/tuxinvader/brocadevtm#tools-gennodeconfig) to create a Puppet manifest from your running configured cluster.
 5. You then edit the resulting Puppet manifest, replacing the deployment-specific bits inside the manifest, such as IP addresses, DNS names, logins/passwords, SSL certs and so on with mustache-formatted variables, e.g., {{AdminPass}}.
 See what this looks like in the [example.pp](https://github.com/dkalintsev/Brocade/blob/master/vADC/CloudFormation/Templates/Variants-and-experimental/Configured-by-Puppet/example.pp) manifest file in this repo.
 Once done, you upload the resuting parametrised manifest somewhere where `Puppet` resource from your application stack can get it from later - Git, S3, whatever.
-6. Then you grab the `Puppet` resource from this template with its dependencies, add it to yours, adjusting the `/root/example.pp` section such that it points to the URL of your parametrised manifest, and has the appropriate variables in the `context` section.
+6. Then you grab the `Puppet`, `vADC1` and `vADC2` resources from this template with their dependencies, add them to yours, adjusting the `/root/example.pp` section of the `Puppet` resource such that it points to the URL of your parametrised manifest, and has the appropriate variables in the `context` section.

 If all went well, you should be all set. :)